-A ppendixppendix 32 Appendix A: Private software companies for microtransit Appendix B: Estimated ridership in FMPO Appendix C: Risk assessment of on-demand programs Appendix D: Pinellas Suncoast Transit Authority (PSTA)'S contract with Uber Appendix E: Program design spreadsheet Appendix F: Peer city research spreadsheet 44 boundary.
+Appendix Appendix A: Private soft tware companies for microtransit Appendix B: Estimated ridership in FMPO Appendix C: Risk assess ment of on-demand programs 40 Appendix D: Pinellas Su incoast Transit Authority (PSTA)'S contract with Uber Appendix E: Program de esign spreadsheet Appendix F: Peer city re search spreadsheet 44 Appendix C: Risk assess Appendix D: Pinellas Su Appendix E: Program de Appendix F: Peer city re sment of on-demand programs Incoast Transit Authority (PSTA)'S contract with Uber esign spreadsheet esearch spreadsheet boundary.
 On-demand transportation is defined as a flexible, real-time hailed transportation option which utilizes emerging technologies and private sector partnerships.
-As new mobility service providers who are disrupting transportation services with cutting edge technology emerge, there is a growing trend for public transit agencies to partner with these private companies to enhance public transit.
+As new mobility service providers disrupting transportation services with cutting edge technology emerge, there is a growing trend for public transit agencies to partner with these private companies to enhance public transit.
 Such partnerships tend to focus on on-demand services that can be hailed in real-time such as subsidizing Transportation Network Companies (TNC), like Uber and Lyft, trips to connect to a transit stop or implementing an in-house microtransit program through a software partnership that allows agency vehicles to be summoned on-demand.